Birth Control

 Monthly birth control and how to get a birth control prescription online

 Wisp is the easiest and most reliable way to get birth control delivery.
 First, select the birth control pill that is right for you.
-Second, a doctor will review your request and follow up with you by phone or online chat.
-The doctor will then write a birth control prescription for you.
-Third, your prescription will be shipped for free to your home or will be made available for same-day pickup at your local pharmacy.
-Wisp offers low-cost, high-quality birth control options that are available without any hidden doctor’s fees.
+Second, a licensed medical provider will review your request and follow up with you by phone or online chat.
+The medical provider will then write a birth control prescription for you.
+Third, your prescription will be shipped for free to your home or will be made available for same-day pickup at your local pharmacy in most cases.
+Wisp offers low-cost, high-quality birth control options that are available without any hidden fees.